 - recommend appropriate cancer screening for other cancers

-Your NP will work closely with your MSK treatment team.
-He or she will provide you with a treatment summary including information about all the treatments you’ve had, plus a survivorship care plan that you can share with your primary care doctor and any other medical care providers.
+Your NP will work closely with your MSK cancer treatment team.
+They will provide you with a treatment summary.
+This will include information about all the treatments you’ve had, plus a survivorship care plan that you can share with your primary care doctor and any other medical care providers.
 Your doctors can then include this information in your overall medical plan.

 After each follow-up visit, your NP will continue to update your other medical providers.

-As your need for NP visits decreases, we may recommend that you shift your care to your primary care doctor or gastroenterologist.
-The timing for this transition depends on which type of colon cancer you had and what type of treatment you received.
+As your need for visits with your NP decreases, we may recommend that you shift your care to your primary care doctor or gastroenterologist.
+The timing for this change depends on which type of colon cancer you had and what type of treatment you received.